 Annie Nugent has studied and practiced in the Theravadan and Tibetan traditions since 1979 under the guidance of a range of teachers including Sayadaw U Pandita, Sayadaw U Teijanea, Tulku Akong Rinpoche, and various western teachers.
 Annie was the resident teacher for staff at The Insight Meditation Society in Barre, MA from 1999-2003, and now teaches elsewhere, including the annual IMS three-month retreat and The Forest Refuge.
 Her teaching style aims to reveal how our lives are opportunities to develop a clear understanding of the Truth.

-Besides the teacher, the staff of this ten-day Hermitage retreat will consist of a resident retreat manager (the point of contact in case of any difficulties) and a retreat cook.
-There will be three nutritious vegetarian meals per day.
+In addition to the teacher, the staff of this ten-day Mountain Hermitage retreat will consist of a resident retreat manager (the point of contact in case of any difficulties) and a retreat cook.
+There will be three delicious & nutritious vegetarian meals per day.

 THE RETREAT FACILITY